iotaledger/integration-services/documentation/docs/getting_started/installation/docker_compose_setup.md

 ```bash
 docker-compose --env-file .env up --build
 ```
+It is totally normal to see `error : No root identity found!` while the containers are starting up.
+After startup there should be no remaining errors.
 Now you are done with the docker-compose setup.
 To make sure that everything works as expected read the [next section](#test-your-api) down below.

 ## Test your API